-After watching your fruit trees flower out spectacularly in the spring and then seeing the tiny fruits beginning to form, it is devastating to see them starting to fall from the tree before they mature.
-Don’t panic, this is normal for fruit trees.
-It even has a name; June fruit drop.
+After watching your fruit trees flower out spectacularly in the spring and then seeing the tiny fruits beginning to form, it is devastating to see them start to fall in large numbers from the tree before they mature.
+Don’t panic: this is normal for fruit trees.
+The behavior even has a name; June fruit drop.
 In warmer climates, though the fruit drop may occur a month or two earlier, in May or even late April.

 What Causes June Fruit Drop?

 Fruit trees may actually start this thinning process earlier in the season by shedding some flowers that weren’t pollinated.
-You might not notice this because you expect the flowers to drop.
+This rarely alarms anyone, since we expect flowers to fall.
 But when you see actual fruits starting to fall, it becomes more alarming unless you understand the reasons.

 Accepting June Fruit Drop

-Bottom line is that June fruit drop is not just normal, it’s actually good for the tree.
-It’s helping you too.
-You’ll not only get larger fruits, but the branches of your fruit trees won’t be so heavy they need propping up.
+The bottom line is that June fruit drop is not just normal but is actually good for the fruit tree, and for you, too.
+You’ll not only get larger fruits, but the branches of your fruit trees will be lighter and less likely to break or require propping up.